lonkaars/autonyaa/readme.md

 it's intentionally janky, because i don't expect it to work for a long time. if it keeps working (well) for long enough i'll refactor/document the code better.

+2024 update: it's been working great for the past 2 years but i am now scared to refactor the code.

 ## configuration

 > because autonyaa is intentionally janky, it expects all configuration.an keys